Amaliya Shakirova: Modeling career

 Amaliya's modeling career started at the age of 13 when she was scouted by Figaro Agency, which was formerly based in Uzbekistan and is currently located in Malaysia.
 She moved to Malaysia to pursue modeling at the age of 16.
 In addition to modeling, Shakirova enjoys dancing, singing, scuba-diving, jet-skiing, ice-skating, and traveling.
 She is a student in an English program and aims to become multilingual, including learning the Malay language.
 Shakirova works as a part-time model and has walked the runway for major fashion brands in countries such as Japan and Italy.
 She currently resides in Manila, Philippines.

-Entrepreneurial Ventures
+Entrepreneurial ventures

 In Malaysia, Shakirova launched "Amaliya Atelier," a fashion brand that fuses Uzbekistani and Malaysian cultures.
-The brand was inaugurated in the presence of distinguished guests, including the Ambassador-Designate of the Republic of Uzbekistan to Malaysia.
-Shakirova expressed her admiration for Malaysian culture, which inspired the creation of the cross-cultural fashion brand.

 Media Appearances

 Shakirova has expanded her career by appearing in a music video by the group Bojalar and modeling for Bridalwear in Bohol I Do in 2024.
 Additionally, she has modeled for fashion designer Paul Cabral, featured in Philippine Tatler in 2024.
 Amaliya gained significant media attention in the Philippines after singing a Tagalog song.
 She works as a commercial and fashion model.